-NO. Health International Plans do not cover routine G.P visits, Dentistry, Optical or Routine Annual Check Up visits.
+NO, Health International Plans do not cover routine G.P visits, Dentistry or optical visits, as well as routine annual check-ups.
 These claims should be submitted to your local Medical Aid.

 YES, you may cancel your Membership by notifying either the Regional Head Office or your Health International Agent, in writing.
 A refund will be calculated, less an administrative handling fee and provided no claims have been lodged against your policy during the current membership year.

-Members need to advise the Regional Office or their Health International Agent in writing by letter, telephonically or electronic communication of any change in their contact details.
+Members need to advise the Regional Office or their Health International Agent in writing by letter, telephonically or electronic communication of their new contact details.